-When should I upgrade my travel camera?
+When should you upgrade your travel camera?
 This is a question many of us ponder.

 With camera manufacturing companies constantly coming out with new and updated versions of models -with increasingly shortened life cycle periods – it’s enough to make anyone’s head spin.